 But don’t just choose any random platform.
 If you’re more in the field of offering business consulting, LinkedIn is likely for you.
 Personal Trainer?
 Facebook and Instagram are your go-to.
 Think, logically, who is my audience and what platform will they probably use?

 And don’t simply post when you feel it’s best.
 If you have (and you should) Google Analytics, look at when the most traffic reaches your site.

 This gives you a pretty solid understanding of when your target audience is most active on a mobile, laptop or tablet.

 It’s likely they’re scrolling through their social feed too, so make sure you’re there at the right time.

-Once you’ve got an idea of the content, audience behaviour and platform of choice, it’s time to get building a social calendar and posting - but remember, you need to post content which *always* pushes people to your site, your content or social platform.
+Once you’ve got an idea of the content, audience behaviour and platform of choice, it’s time to get building a social calendar and posting – but remember, you need to post content that *always* pushes people to your site, your content or social platform.

 Here are some ideas:

 - Rarely, and I mean this, rarely post something about buying from you unless it is a compelling offer.
 People don’t directly come to social media to buy, but if you want to sell, let the audience reach this conclusion themselves by making it a call to action within some content you’re offering

 - Conduct a survey / poll

 - Ask for people’s opinions on something which may be controversial / a different view from the norm